hasanakyol/owshn/readme.md

 You can contribute to this website by cloning the [Github repository](https://github.com/hasanakyol/owshn) and submitting a 'pull request'.

-Ideas, suggestions and criticism are all welcome.
+Ideas, suggestions and criticism are all welcome...